03 Oct Choose the right outdoor supplier with our top 8 tips

 Ask suppliers for references and testimonials so that you can check on their workmanship.
 Facebook and Instagram pages by the company could also be a good way to see what kind of jobs they have done for other clients.

 These background checks will be a good indicator of how transparent and consistent they have been in their work.
-This will also demonstrate the scale of the work they have been involved in.
+This will also demonstrate the scale of the work they have been involved with in the past.

 Tip 7- Check that company is financially stable

-The event industry is full of suppliers that come and go so quickly.
-That is why checking on their lifespan and financial stability is important.
+The event industry is full of suppliers that come and go so quickly so definitely check up on their lifespan and financial stability.

 Search the company to see if they have been around for some time and continue to operate a well run ship.
 This is especially important for large projects, agree on staggered or payment terms in advance and ensure you retain some payment until after the event.